arrighidante/ArrighiDante/README.md

 <br>
 While you'll find a selection of my repositories here, it's just a snapshot of my ongoing journey.
 I regularly update and add new projects, so stay tuned for more!
 <br>
 Currently, I'm exploring opportunities where I can leverage my skills as a Front-end or Full-stack developer.
-I'm also excited about stepping into new territories, and would warmly welcome Junior positions involving React, Nest, Next, and Node.
+I'm also excited about stepping into new territories, and would warmly welcome positions involving React, Nest, Next, and Node.

 ## 🌐 Socials: